hnetty/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+This week I learned about Routers which help us break up our application in such a way that we can boost the functionality of the program.
+In addition, I learned about Helpers which add extra functionality to the application as well.

 -   [ ] Describe Middleware?

+Middleware can be three different things.
+It can be built in, custom, or from another source/third party.
+It allows us to perform certain/specific tasks.

 -   [ ] Describe a Resource?

+A resource is something that is stored in our API, just about everything is a resource

 -   [ ] What can the API return to help clients know if a request was successful?

+It can return success messages/codes that confirm the desired actions

 -   [ ] How can we partition our application into sub-applications?

+By using hubs and routers

 ## Minimum Viable Product